boaguilar/multicell_boolean_networks/README.txt

 ============
 1) Biocellion1.2.
 You can download Biocellion from https://biocellion.com and read installation steps from the Manual.
-   Biocellion1.2 binary is included in the "biocellion1.2".
+   Biocellion1.2 binary is included in the "ThirdParty/biocellion1.2" directory.
 2) Python 3.
 Used to generate the files necessary to run simulations.
 3) Threading Building Blocks library ( http://threadingbuildingblocks.org ).
    There is one version of this library in the "ThirdParty" direactory.